Top

 • You are injured during an activity that is not related to your job.
 For example, injuries sustained during horseplay would not be covered under worker’s comp.

-• Slip and Falls: If your employer is not properly maintaining floors, stairs, and walkways, you could slip and suffer an injury.
+• Slip & Falls: If your employer is not properly maintaining floors, stairs, and walkways, you could slip and suffer an injury.

 • Back Injuries: Common in roles involving manual labor and movement, back injuries like herniated discs, strains, or spinal cord injuries are often very serious.